Housing in remote Aboriginal communities

 Living in a Housing SA house in your community

 The rent for your Housing SA house must be paid regularly.
-If you are having maintenance problems at the new house you can contact Housing SA to have these repaired.
+If you have maintenance problems at the new house you can contact Housing SA to have these repaired.
 If you want to move to a different house you should talk to someone in your local Housing SA office.
 You will need to explain why you need to move - for example, your current house is too small.

 On this site